c-stephenson/workshops-spark_intro/README.md

 * Caching data for performance

 ## II - Tidy Data
-Demonstrates the concept of "Tidy Data" using example code in Apache Spark and five common types of untidy data:
+Demonstrates the concept of "Tidy Data" using example code in Apache Spark and tidying five common types of untidy data:
 * Column headers are values, not variable names.
 * Multiple variables are stored in one column.
 * Variables are stored in both rows and columns.